Home

 How we use what we collect

 We do not use your data to train external AI models.
-We do not sell, rent, or trade it.
-We do not show you advertising of any kind.
+We do not sell, rent, or trade identifying data about you.
+We do notshow ads today.
+See the top of this page for the precise scope of those commitments and what optionality we’ve preserved.

 Third-party processors